cds-hooks/docs/docs/specification/current.md

 `cards` | REQUIRED | *array* of **[Cards](#card-attributes)** | An array of **Cards**.
 Cards can provide a combination of information (for reading), suggested actions (to be applied if a user selects them), and links (to launch an app if the user selects them).
 The CDS Client decides how to display cards, but this specification recommends displaying suggestions using buttons, and links using underlined text.
 `systemActions` | OPTIONAL | *array* of **[Actions](#action)** |  An array of **Actions** that the CDS Service proposes to auto-apply.
 Each action follows the schema of a [card-based `suggestion.action`](#action).
 The CDS Client decides whether to auto-apply actions.

-If your CDS Service has no decision support for the user, your service should return a 200 HTTP response with an empty array of cards.
+If your CDS Service has no decision support for the user, your service should return a 200 HTTP response with an empty array of cards, for example:

-> Response when no decision support is necessary for the user

 ```json
 {